Automated Report-Derived Oncology VQA Benchmark for Evaluating Vision-Language Models on 3D Medical Imaging

 Article Content

 From source RSS / original summaryarXiv:2606.
-02809v1 Announce Type: new Abstract: Evaluating vision-language models (VLMs) on medical images requires benchmarks that are clinically grounded, scalable, and controlled for evaluation confounds.
+02809v1 Announce Type: new Abstract: Evaluating (VLMs) on medical images requires benchmarks that are clinically grounded, scalable, and controlled for evaluation confounds.
 Existing public benchmarks are limited in scale, manually annotated, or potentially leaked into VLM pretraining corpora.

-We present an automated agent-driven pipeline that generates multiple-choice VQA datasets directly from paired private radiology reports and 3D oncology imaging, producing two complementary question types: RADS-style questions deterministically derived from clinician-defined reporting schemas, and radiology report-derived questions generated by an LLM from radiologist findings and verified against the source report.
+We present an automated agent-driven pipeline that generates multiple-choice VQA datasets directly from paired private radiology reports and 3D oncology imaging, producing two complementary question types: RADS-style questions deterministically derived from clinician-defined reporting schemas, and radiology report-derived questions generated by an from radiologist findings and verified against the source report.

 Applied to four in-house cancer cohorts, the pipeline yields an instance-contamination-controlled benchmark without per-question human annotation.
 Zero-shot evaluation of six VLMs reveals no dominant model and substantial headroom across all cells.